starcraftman/pakit/README.md

 ## Description

-It is a small, python based package manage that builds from source.
+It is a small, python based package manager that builds from source.

 Want a longer explanation?
 Skip to the [Overview](https://github.com/starcraftman/pakit#overview) section.